Architectural & Design Patterns Catalog¶

 How Patterns Work Together¶

-The following diagram shows how patterns interact in a typical order flow:
+The following diagram shows how patterns interact in a typical order flow across services:

 Pattern Decision Matrix¶